sky-ecosystem/rates-conv/README.md

 - **5000bps Ethereum Mainnet**: 0xea91A18dAFA1Cb1d2a19DFB205816034e6Fe7e52

-**Note**: The Mainnet deployment above contains a bug fixed in [c831a6b](https://github.com/sky-ecosystem/rates-conv/pull/4/commits/c831a6bf4566d150d79ade12ac1f532da62940bc).
-The bug does not affect the contract, but for future deployments the fixed version should be used.
+**Note**: The Mainnet deployment above contains a bug fixed in [PR #4](https://github.com/sky-ecosystem/rates-conv/pull/4), that would cause calls to the contract to fail if RATES storage slot is not 0.
+This does not affect the deployed contract (the storage layout cannot change after deployment) but future deployments should favor fixed version.
+For full details on the issue check [PR #4](https://github.com/sky-ecosystem/rates-conv/pull/4).

 ## Usage